cabo/kramdown-rfc/README.md

 # Usage

-Start by installing the kramdown-rfc2629 gem (this automatically installs appropriate versions of referenced gems such as kramdown as well):
+Start by installing the kramdown-rfc gem (this automatically installs appropriate versions of referenced gems such as kramdown as well):

-    gem install kramdown-rfc2629
+    gem install kramdown-rfc

 (Add a `sudo` and a space in front of that command if you don't have all the permissions needed.)

-The guts of kramdown-rfc2629 are in one Ruby file, `lib/kramdown-rfc2629.rb` --- this melds nicely into the extension structure provided by kramdown.  `bin/kramdown-rfc2629` started out as a simple command-line program showing how to use this, but can now do much more (see below).
+The guts of kramdown-rfc are in one Ruby file, `lib/kramdown-rfc2629.rb` --- this melds nicely into the extension structure provided by kramdown.  `bin/kramdown-rfc` started out as a simple command-line program showing how to use this, but can now do much more (see below).

-To use kramdown-rfc2629, you'll need Ruby (at least version 2.3, but preferably a current version), and maybe
+To use kramdown-rfc, you'll need Ruby (at least version 2.3, but preferably a current version), and maybe
 [XML2RFC][] if you want to see the fruits of your work.

-    kramdown-rfc2629 mydraft.mkd >mydraft.xml
+    kramdown-rfc mydraft.mkd >mydraft.xml
     xml2rfc mydraft.xml

 (The most popular file name extension that IETF people have for markdown is .md -- for those who tend to think about GNU machine descriptions here, any extension such as .mkd will do, too.)

-A more brief interface for both calling kramdown-rfc2629 and XML2RFC is provided by `kdrfc`:
+A more brief interface for both calling kramdown-rfc and XML2RFC is provided by `kdrfc`:

     kdrfc mydraft.mkd